MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

 # notice how only a subset of properties are returned in the table
 az account show

-# override your `table` default and show your active subscription in JSONC format
+# override your table default and show your active subscription in jsonc format
 az account show --output jsonc

 # reset your default output to json